 Since I became a Christian, the idea of mixing the activities of evangelism at divine worship services has been a concern to me.
 I saw that evangelism focused on sharing your Christian experiences and knowledge with family or strangers who are not Christians or who don’t know much about the true God, with the intent to convert them to your belief.
-Divine Worship services on the other hand, are specific activities which are done to show praises and adoration to God; this is mainly done along side other Christians.
+Divine Worship services, on the other hand, are specific activities that are done to show praises and adoration to God; this is mainly done alongside other Christians.
 These two activities – evangelism and divine worship are different and when combined, can nullify the effects or purposes of one or the other.

 Teaching and preaching to strangers about God can be difficult, awkward, intimidating, and sometimes dangerous.
 Christians who have done evangelism before can testify of some of these experiences.
 In the book of Jonah, it is reported that God sent Jonah on an evangelistic mission.
 God said to Jonah, “Arise, go to Nineveh, that great city, and cry against it; for their wickedness is come up before me.”
 Jonah’s tasks were to teach the people of Nineveh about God so that they would repent.
 The activities of “crying-out” against the wicked and ungodly actions of Nineveh can be dangerous and unwelcome.

-Paul – the apostle, had difficult times as an evangelist.
+Paul – the apostle, as an evangelist, had difficult times.
 In the book of Acts, chapter 23 verse 10 to12, it is recorded that the people who Paul was teaching about the Christian God got offended.
-There was a great dissension, and the chief captain of the Roman army, who was nearby, feared that the people would pull Paul in pieces, he commanded the soldiers to go down, and take him by force from among them, and to bring him into the castle.
+There was great dissension, and the chief captain of the Roman army, who was nearby, feared that the people would pull Paul in pieces, he commanded the soldiers to go down, and take him by force from among them, and to bring him into the castle.
 Shortly after that experience, the Lord appeared to Paul and stood by him, and said, “Be of good cheer, Paul: for as thou hast testified of me in Jerusalem, so must thou bear witness also at Rome.”
 Paul was almost killed by his own people, now he was asked to go preach among strangers in Rome?